 What e-bike did we choose?

-All you really have to do is look at the top picture on this post.
+All you have to do is look at the top picture on this post.
 Here is a link to our review of the FLX Step Thru 2.0

-Please subscribe and join us on our journey
+Please subscribe and join us on our journey.

-We will add you to our email list and send you updates about once a week.
+We will add you to our email list and send you updates once a week.
 Here is a link.
 Subscribe

-As you know, our blog income is zero – this allows us to be independent and just tell the truth.
+As you know, our blog income is zero, which allows us to be independent and tell the truth.
 We do not get income or commissions.
 No, we don’t make paid endorsements.
-We don’t make recommendations but instead, we will tell you what we like (or dislike).
+We don’t make recommendations; instead, we will tell you what we like (or dislike).
 The links are only provided as a quick reference to help our readers.

 The e-bike we chose is the FLX Comfort 2.0.
 You can find it and other FLX e-bikes at this link.
 FLX E-BIKES